timescale/docs/promscale/installation/rhel-centos.md

 performance of Promscale.
 <procedure>

-### Installing TimescaleDB and Promscale extension
+### Installing TimescaleDB and the Promscale extension

 1. Install TimescaleDB following the instructions in the [TimescaleDB install page][tsdb-install-self-hosted]